PA Criminal Law Firm – Murder Charges

 Murder and attempted murder are some of the most common charges in Philadelphia criminal cases, due to the fact that Philadelphia has one of the highest murder rates in the country.

-Pennsylvania defines first degree murder as an unlawful killing that is both willful and premeditated.
+Pennsylvania criminal law defines first degree murder as an unlawful killing that is both willful and premeditated.
 The penalty for first degree murder is either life in prison without parole or death.